jbananak-jfrog/ReadME-ML/docs/AI Catalog/use-models/integrate-models-in-your-code.md

 **To use the model with all your applications (Deploy):**

-* **See <Anchor label="Deploy Model Packages (Open source)" title="Deploy Model Packages (Open source)" href="/docs/deploy-model-packages--open-source-">Deploy Model Packages (Open source)</Anchor> for instructions.** These instructions include how to deploy the model **and** also how to configure the model for use in your developments.
+* **See [Deploy Model Packages](doc:deploy-model-packages-open-source) for instructions.** These instructions include how to deploy the model **and** also how to configure the model for use in your developments.
 After you have deployed and configured the model, you can see the model's usage metrics in the model _Overview_ page.